espocrm/documentation/docs/administration/fields.md

 * Code Type – a type of barcode; supported types: CODE128, CODE128A, CODE128B, CODE128C, EAN13, EAN8, EAN5, EAN2, UPC, UPCE, ITF14, pharmacode, QRcode;
 * Last Character – for EAN13 type, often is `>`.

+## Foreign

+A field of a related record.
+Read-only.

+Parameters:

+* Link – defines from where field will be taken.
+* Field – a field of a related record.

 ## Email